Exxon workers in Chad vow to continue strike

-N’DJAMENA (Reuters) - Workers at Exxon Mobil’s Doba oilfield in Chad vowed on Monday to continue their three-day-old strike after the company announced it was in talks with Savannah Energy to sell its interests in the project.
+N'DJAMENA, June 28 (Reuters) - Workers at Exxon Mobil's (XOM.N) Doba oilfield in Chad vowed on Monday to continue their three-day-old strike after the company announced it was in talks with Savannah Energy (SAVES.L) to sell its interests in the project.

 The workers at Doba, which produced gross 33,700 barrels of oil per day (bopd) on average last year, went on strike on Friday.
 They say Exxon is refusing to guarantee workers that they would be paid the benefits they are entitled to in the event Savannah takes over and they are laid off.